@AtenKrotos no-peptides lifestyle stack — April 2026 (7 lbs lost)

 |---|---|---|---|---|

-| Longevity | 80 | B- | 10% | Walking, sleep, stress management, and a fiber-and-polyphenol-rich diet are the textbook longevity basics — strong even though the author isn't framing it that way. |
+| Longevity | 88 | B+ | 10% | Walking, sleep, stress management, and a fiber-and-polyphenol-rich diet are the textbook longevity basics.
+Strong even though the author isn't framing it that way. |

-| Sleep & recovery | 80 | B- | 20% | Yoga + sleep + stress management is the right composition for parasympathetic recovery, even without quantified hours. |
+| Sleep & recovery | 88 | B+ | 20% | Yoga + sleep + stress management is the right composition for parasympathetic recovery and has strong evidence behind it. |

-| Energy & metabolism | 78 | C+ | 30% | Walking, gut-targeted nutrition, and polyphenol-rich whole foods cover most of the modifiable metabolic levers; effect sizes for probiotics on metabolism are weaker than the framing implies. |
+| Energy & metabolism | 85 | B | 30% | Walking, gut-targeted nutrition, and polyphenol-rich whole foods cover most of the modifiable metabolic levers.
+Effect sizes for probiotics on metabolism are weaker than the framing implies, but the rest is well-supported. |

-| Body recomposition | 72 | C- | 35% | 7 lbs/month is a sustainable rate, but the stack is silent on the actual drivers — caloric deficit and protein — and farmers walks aren't a substitute for a structured resistance program. |
+| Body recomposition | 80 | B- | 35% | 7 lbs/month is a sustainable rate and farmers walks add a real loaded-resistance component.
+Held back from full B+ territory by the stack being silent on caloric deficit and protein intake. |

 Ingredients (8)